Occupational Therapy

 Kaija has gained experience in the NDIS space by working with a range of individuals to address their needs and goals.
 With a particular interest in Mental Health and Neurodevelopmental challenges, Kaija uses a strengths-based and neurodiversity-affirming approach to collaborate with clients and their families.

-Location: South-East Suburbs and Northern Suburbs
+Location: Inner/East/South-Eastern Suburbs and Northern Suburbs

-Zoe has been practicing as a community OT in the NDIS space for over two years.
+Zoe has been practicing as a community OT in the NDIS space for over five years.
 She works to support participants with a range of disabilities to overcome the barriers that are getting in the way of participating in all aspects of everyday life and to create meaningful goals to enrich their health and well-being.

 Location: South-East Suburbs